 Diani Beach is a world famous beach situated 20 km south of Mombasa on Kenya's south coast.
 Although contiguous, the beach is actually three beaches: Diani to the north, Galu in the middle and Kinondo to the south.
 Together they form a single stretch of brilliant white sand running for about 7 km.
 Four Twenty South is on Galu.

 Diani is the action end of the beach with its large hotels and its enhanced tourism.
 In Diani, you can find everything: watersports including kite surfing and scuba diving, discos, nightclubs, bars and beach bars, cafes, restaurants, shopping centres...
 From there, you can arrange flying or driving safaris to anywhere in Kenya and the Eastern African region or the World.

 Around the point from Diani is Galu beach.
 The only boats moored on our stretch of the beach are fishermen's dugout canoes.
 The lagoon is protected by a coral reef and is safe for swimming and snorkelling.
 The turquoise sea is unpolluted and the white beach is unspoilt.

 You can go kite surfing, scuba diving, snorkeling, deep sea fishing, play golf.
-There is Shaanti yoga and health spa next door with massage, mud baths... or have beauty treatments or massage in the privacy of your cottage.
+You can have beauty treatments, massage or yoga classes in the privacy of your cottage.
 You can also plan excursions to swim with dolphins, get close to the elephants.
 For those wanting to combine the beach with a safari, there is a scheduled flight daily to the world renowned Masai Mara Game Park or take a trip by road to Tsavo East or West.